The customer journey. The purchase funnel. The buying cycle.

 In this post, we’ll define the purchase funnel, walk through the steps of the funnel, and explain how to utilize marketing automation software to improve your conversion rates throughout the sales cycle with the help of workflows.

-The customer funnel is the phased approach a person takes as they transition from being a stranger to your business to becoming one of its customers.
+The buyer's journey funnel is the phased approach a person takes as they transition from being a stranger to your business to becoming a customer.
 As time passes and contacts interact with your marketing and sales materials, these prospects move through the funnel toward either becoming customers or dropping out of the funnel altogether.

 Sales & marketing automation software HubSpot has a workflows feature that automates the steps needed to move more contacts through the buyer’s journey.
 Once contacts are enrolled in a workflow, they will be sent content and messaging based on the next action you want that contact to take.
 For example, once somebody has downloaded an ebook, a workflow can be triggered to attempt to turn that contact into an MQL through product-related content and invitations to speak to the sales team.